slitcch/slitcch.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 Okay, so... shit... what do we do?
 We can wait for the app to give us an image, initialize our OpenXR session with the app's VkInstance, VkPhysicalDevice and VkDevice (and hope it doesn't switch these up on us (none of the apps I've tested do this FWIW)), but how do we get the right queue?
 And what if there are other pitfalls?

-After many, many, many false starts, and many hours discussing with community members and coworkers, I realized you can do this:
+After many, many, many false starts, and many hours discussing with community members and coworkers (especially Ryan Bjorn and Christoph, thank you guys so so so so much for being so patient with me and taking the time to really think about my problems, no way I could have done this without your help & advice), I realized you can do this:

 ```cpp
 static void find_queue_family_and_queue_idx(VkDevice dev, VkPhysicalDevice pdev, VkQueue desired_queue, uint32_t& out_queueFamilyIndex, uint32_t& out_queueIndex)